SubbalakshmiC/CCNA-1/ccnaDan.md

 dynamic NAT | many:many
 PAT | many:1

+the outside global address is the destination ip.

+the NAT table is used to translate the local to the global ip address and also the port.

 #### static NAT

 for a few devices is ok, but if you ask for 2000 public ip addresses then you cannot.